Recipe: One-Jar Fermented Salsa

 - Chop tomatoes into different size pieces (which adds textures to the salsa).
 Pulse some roughly chopped pieces in a food processor; leave other pieces larger.
 Add to jar.

-- Add salt and pepper to taste.
+- Add salt to jar, and black pepper to taste.

 - Contents may separate from liquid.
 Stir before using.
+Consume within 3 weeks.

 i’m assuming the white stuff on top is mold. do i just skim that off and eat what’s left?
 THANKS!